Racing Bicycle Wheels

 Tubeless Road

 Tubeless MTB systems have been around for several years, but a similar technology for road bikes has taken a bit more time to develop.
-Shimano and Hutchinson were the first to commit to road tubeless.
-Their technology has been well received and we are seeing more manufacturers ride the tubless wave.
+Shimano and Hutchinson were the first manufacturers to commit to a road tubeless system.
+Their technology has been well received and we are seeing more manufacturers ride the tubeless wave.
 Shimano Tubeless and 2-Way Fit wheels by Campagnolo and Fulcrum all accommodate tubeless technology.

 Tubeless road wheelsets supposedly offer lower rolling resistance, increased puncture protection and a slight weight savings.
-The primary drawback is that only two tire manufacturers produce tubeless road tires, Hutchinson tubeless and Maxxis tubeless.
-Rumor has it that more manufacturers will be introducing tubeless tires, so stay tuned.
+The primary drawback is limited availability of tubeless road tires.
+Rumor has it, though, that more manufacturers will be introducing tubeless tires, so stay tuned.

 So what do we ride?

 For training, reliability is key.
 It's best to stay on durable, reliable wheels that can keep rolling through rainy winter base miles and all through summer when the BIG rides happen.
-Either Easton EA50 or are ideal training wheelsets.
-Both can handle the worst roads you can ride over, and can be easily repaired if misfortune does come your way.
-As an extra bonus, both sets are plenty fast to serve as race wheels in crits and "Roubaix" style races over iffy pavement.
+Look for wheels that can handle the worst roads you can ride over, and can be easily repaired if misfortune does come your way.
+Ideally, your training wheels will be plenty fast to serve as race wheels in crits and "Roubaix" style races over iffy pavement.

 Riders with only one wheelset will enjoy mid-range wheels that may not be the lightest, but add durability.
-Shimano Dura-Ace and Zipp 101 can stand up to daily use, and won't hold you back on race day.
+These wheels should stand up to daily use, but not hold you back on race day.